fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md

 ## Introduction

-This policy detects overloads/cascading failures by comparing the real-time latency with its exponential moving average.
+This policy detects traffic overloads and cascading failure build-up by comparing the real-time latency with its exponential moving average.
 A gradient controller calculates a proportional response to limit accepted concurrency, which is increased additively when the overload is no longer detected.

 :::info